Arrive Oslo, Norway

 Longyearbyen | Long Year Town

-Board a charter flight to Longyearbyen, the capital of Svalbard, also known as Spitsbergen, the sovereign Arctic archipelago of Norway.
-It is one of the most remote group of islands on the planet, with nearly two-thirds of its surface covered in luminous glaciers.
+Board an early morning charter flight to Longyearbyen, the capital of Svalbard, also known as Spits bergen, the sovereign Arctic archipelago of Norway.
+It is one of the most remote groups of islands on the planet, with nearly two-thirds of its surface covered in luminous glaciers.
 Tour the tiny town and its Arctic Museum.
-Following lunch, board your expedition cruiser.
+This afternoon, board your expedition cruiser.

 Svalbard Islands | Spectacular Archipelago

 Only a rare few have the opportunity to view the remote wilderness of the Svalbard Islands, and our knowledgeable Expedition Team and enrichment specialists reveal their riches in depth, both aboard and on shore.
 In this archipelago, polar bears, walruses, Svalbard reindeer and an incredibly rich variety of birds are abundant.
 Cathedrals of ice, glaciers and craggy mountain peaks also populate the landscape, which comes alive with diminutive flora and color under summer's midnight sun.
 Your Captain and Expedition Team carefully plan your active, curated itinerary, which is dependent on weather, sea, ice and wildlife conditions.
 With that in mind, daily excursions may include exploration of these spectacular areas:

 Magdalenefjoren: A stunning fjord with rugged rock walls, Magdalenefjoren surmounts blue-hued glaciers crisscrossed by crevasses, with birds perched in the high cliffs.
 This "glacier coast" provides magnificent views of the slow-moving ice masses travelling out to sea as well as beaches frequented by walruses.